 HEPATITIS C

-Hepatitis C is a sexually transmitted infection caused by the hepatitis C virus (HCV).
+Hepatitis C is a sexually transmitted infection caused by the hepatitis C virus.
 A silent, discreet infection, it attacks liver cells and is transmitted by blood.

-There is no vaccine against hepatitis C, but different treatments exist depending on the type of virus and the severity of liver damage.
+There is no vaccine against hepatitis C, but there are highly effective treatments.
 Hepatitis C can become chronic if not treated in time, leading to liver cirrhosis or cancer.

-Hepatitis C is transmitted when contaminated blood comes into contact with one of your mucous membranes* or a wound.
+Hepatitis C is transmitted when contaminated blood comes into contact with your blood.

 Main transmission routes :

-- Sharing of drug preparation and injection equipment (syringe, spoon, filter, water, absorbent cotton, swabs, etc.);
+- Sharing drug injection equipment (syringe, spoon, filter, water, cotton, tampon, etc.);

 - Sharing equipment for smoking or snorting drugs;